-Make the effort to showcase that something “extra” in your resume.
+Make an effort to showcase that something “extra” in your resume.
 What makes hiring you a worthwhile proposition for top companies?
-Here, it’s not just about your technical skills or educational background or present paycheck, as recruiters for jobs can easily find these in spades.
+Here, it’s not just about your technical skills or educational background, or present paycheck, as recruiters for jobs can easily find these in spades.
 Instead, highlight to them the special experiences and knowledge you bring.
-Reveal yourself not just as a valuable employee, but as a precious, not-to-be-missed-under-any-circumstances star.
+Reveal yourself not just as a valuable employee but as a precious, not-to-be-missed-under-any-circumstances star.
 This, in turn, will powerfully drive those recruiters for jobs to root for you amongst top-tier companies.

 5. Be thoroughly honest.
 Always